wp-plugins/bulletproof-security/readme.txt

 pretty much the same thing as unlocking a User Account.
 To delete actual User Accounts you would go to the WordPress Users page and delete that User Account.

+= How does BulletProof Security FrontEnd/BackEnd Maintenance Mode work? =

+FrontEnd Maintenance Mode creates template files based on the options you choose and save.
+When you Turn On Maintenance Mode those template files are copied to the root directory of your website.
+When you Turn Off Maintenance Mode those template files are deleted from the root directory of your website.
+Maintenance Mode works by allowing the IP addresses that you enter & save to view the site normally.
+All other IP addresses will see the Maintenance Mode template page.
+BackEnd Maintenance Mode writes directly to your wp-admin .htaccess file and adds a deny all block of .htaccess code with the IP addresses the you enter & save when you enable BackEnd Maintenance Mode.
+When you disable/uncheck BackEnd Maintenance
+Mode that deny all block of .htaccess code is removed/deleted from your wp-admin .htaccess file.
+For more extensive help info or CSS Code, Image &
+Video Embed examples to add in the Maintenance Mode Text, CSS Style Code, Images, Videos Displayed To Website Visitors text area click this
+Maintenance Mode Guide Forum Topic link: <a href="http://forum.ait-pro.com/forums/topic/maintenance-mode-guide-read-me-first/" title="Maintenance Mode Guide" rel="nofollow" target="_blank">Maintenance Mode Guide</a>.

 = What do I do if my User Account is locked out? =

+You can either use FTP and rename the /bulletproof-security plugin folder to login to your site or a stand alone Login Security Unlock User Account
-A stand alone Login Security Unlock User Account Form has been created that allows you to Unlock locked User Accounts outside of your WordPress Dashboard.
+Form has been created that allows you to Unlock locked User Accounts outside of your WordPress Dashboard.
 To use this stand alone script download it from this BulletProof Security Pro plugin folder - /wp-content/plugins/bulletproof-security/admin/htaccess/bpsunlock.php and then upload it to your website root folder.
 Then type in the path to the bpsunlock.php file in your Browser.
 Example: http://www.example.com/bpsunlock.php.
 The stand alone script displays step by step instructions on how to use it.

 = Do I need to understand .htaccess code in order to use the BulletProof Security Plugin htaccess Core? =